tencentyun/intlcloud-documents/yehe_doc/安全/账号风控平台/产品简介/产品概述_intl_en.md

-Customer Idenyity and Access Management (CIAM) provides a convenient and secure management platform for user signup, login, and access.
+Customer Identity and Access Management (CIAM) provides a convenient and secure management platform for user signup, login, and access.
 It reduces the risk of malicious user signup and helps you build a unified and optimized user ID and user consent management system.

 CIAM has the following features: